causailab/causailab.github.io/_news/announcement_12.md

 related_posts: false
 ---

-Our [preprint](https://doi.org/10.1101/2025.08.22.25334253) on adjusting for informative censoring in real-world evidence studies with EHRs is available on medRxiv!
+Hsin-Yi Chen's paper titled [When Does IPCW Help?
+Simulation and Real-World Evidence on Censoring Adjustment in Survival Analysis](https://doi.org/10.1101/2025.08.22.25334253) was available on medRxiv.